SoftEngResearch/emop/design_document.md

 - [ ] Create two versions of the JavaMOP agent.
 Replace the `aop-ajc.xml` file for both JavaMOP agents accordingly (one containing the critical specs, one containing the background specs).
 - [ ] Get a handle on maven surefire (follow how to do this in STARTS/DSI), so we can run it twice.
 I think referring to code in DSI would be super helpful here, as we basically need to follow it to run surefire from within the mojo.
 - [ ] The standard out and standard error of the background phase needs to be redirected to a file.
 Refer to DSI tool for this.
 - [ ] Need to relocate `violation-counts` so that future instances have access to it.
+How can we ensure that `violation-counts` is created and how can we move the `violation-counts` file after the execution of surefire?
 - [ ] Nice to have: if either critical or background has 0 specs, then we want to skip it.